EdgeLake/edgelake.github.io/docs/training/kubernetes.md

 ---
 # Kubernetes

-This document demonstrate a deployment of an EdgeLake node as a Kubernetes instance with Minikube and Helm.
+This document demonstrates a deployment of an EdgeLake node as a Kubernetes instance with Minikube and Helm.
 The deployment makes EdgeLake scripts persistent (using PersistentVolumeClaim).
 In a customer deployment, it is recommended to predefine the services for each Pod.